Local Food EaterAuthor

 Find Best food in your neighborhood.

 So much care was given to the original kitchen and its refined, contemporary Indian cuisine at Bombay Café, that the first cooks were brought from Punjab.
-These days the tradition continues in the ktichen under the direction of chef Kuldeep Chamal, who cooked with Neela for many years.
+The current chef, Kuldeep Chamal, cooked with Neela for many years.

-The elegance of the dishes, cooked in small batches with exactly the right amount of spices, is what has always distinguished the food at Bombay Café.
+The elegance of the dishes, cooked in small batches with precise amounts of spices, is what has always distinguished the food at Bombay Café.
 It is as full of healthy, natural flavors as it of color.
 Think cumin, cardamom, coriander and turmeric.
-Think of this color as natural, like saffron, representative of contemporary, natural preparations.

 Going along with the modern Indian tradition, Mr. Singh explains,” Authentic Indian cuisine is already natural and healthy on its own.
 Our most common cooking method is in the tandoor oven, where fat cooks off naturally.
 All of our meats are trimmed of visible fats and we don’t use hydrogenated oils.”